joelangeway/learning-java/010-WhatDoesAllThatCrapMean.md

 We use double-quotes to denote a literal String object.
 At the place where the string literal expression appears in your program, Java will substitute an object of the String class which represents those characters.

+##What is `(String[] args)`?

+When we declare a method, we must give a list of the arguments or parameters that the method accepts.
+We give that list as comma separated pairs of type and name.
+The type `String[]` is pronounced "an array of String" or "array of Strings".

+The main method, always takes one argument, which is an array of Strings.
+You can give that argument whatever name you like.
+That array, will contain one String for every argument given to you program from the command line.

+Try this program:

+    public class Arrrgs {
+      public static void main(String[] args) {
+        System.out.println("Arrrgument 1 was: " + args[0]);
+        System.out.println("Arrrgument 2 was: " + args[1]);
+      }
+    }

+and try running these commands after compiling:

+    java Arrrgs arg1 args2
+    java Arrrgs "arg1 stillarg1" arg2
+    java Arrrgs oneArg # <-this breaks

+##What is an "array"?

+An array in general, is a fixed number of slots that we can store objects in.
+Creating an array of length N is like declaring N variables at once, of the same type.
+We don't have to know N when we write the program, our programs can determine how big arrays need to be just before creating them.

+We use arrays when we have to represent a lot of values and don't want to give them all indivual names, or when we need to represent a variable number of values.
+Command line arguments are like that.
+The user calling our class with the java command at the command like can give us any number of arguments.
+It our example HelloWorld program, the number of arguments will typically be zero.